Impersonator: Celebrity

-Criminal Impersonation
+Criminal

 A person who impersonates a designated officer in the United Kingdom faces a prison term not to exceed 51 weeks in England, one year in Scotland, or 6 months in Northern Ireland.

 In the United States, it is an offence to impersonate a federal officer.
 In 2025, there were a number of arrests, due to civilians impersonating immigration officials, whilst the FBI began to probe an effort to access the personal phone of Susie Wiles, the White House chief of staff, that had involved impersonation.

 In a Colorado case, an immigrant was charged with "criminal impersonation" for using another person's Social Security number when signing up for a job, some courts have ruled that supplying this wrong information may not be criminal.
 The ruling hinges on whether there was harm to the other person.

 Often, criminal impersonation involves someone impersonating a victim for financial gain.
 In Australia, a woman in Melbourne used three victims identities to file ten fraudulent business activity statements and registered as a tax agent, in order to commit criminal offences.
-In Canada, the Royal Canadian Mounted Police, traced an individual who was subsequently charged, after being accused of impersonating banking clients, to commit fraud.

-Online Impersonation
+Online

 The internet has resulted in new forms of impersonators emerging online.
 This can involve acts such as the impersonation of someone else's identity, across a variety of platforms, such as social media.

 Within online dating, the phenomenon of catfishing has arisen, where individuals impersonate the identity of someone else, whilst forming romantic relationships.
 Motivations for this can include to check on partner fidelity, for monetary gain or simply out of curiosity.

 Online impersonation can be used as a cyberbullying tactic, that in some instances creates a permanent and accessible record that anyone can view.
-This can can have a significant impact, such as hindering employment prospects.
+This can have a significant impact, such as hindering employment prospects.

 Online impersonation has led to debates around whether identity verification should be a requirement on some online platforms.
 Some jurisdictions are attempting to introduce new laws to help combat this problem, for example in Nepal.